skillrepos/copilot-hands-on/labs.md

 **Purpose: In this lab, we'll look at how to use Copilot to help quickly get up to speed on any project**

 1. For our labs in this workshop, we have a set of code that implements a simple to-do app, written in Python with a toolkit called *Flask*.
 We interact with it via curl commands for simplicity.
 The files for this app are in a subdirectory named app.
-Change into that directory in the terminal.
+You can look at the files that make up the simple app if you want.

 ```
-cd app
+cat app/<filename>
 ```

 ![cd](./images/ac4.png?raw=true "cd")